-The Old North Church is Boston’s oldest surviving church building and one of its most visited historical sites.
-In addition to the famous Old North Church, the Old North Historic Site also includes:
+The Old North Church is Boston’s oldest surviving church building and one of the Freedom Trail’s most visited historical sites, known for “One if by land, and two if by sea,” and the midnight ride of Paul Revere.
+The Old North Church & Historic Site also includes:

-- The 1713 Clough House, one of Boston’s oldest surviving brick residences, which houses the Printing Office of Edes & Gill and Captain Jackson’s Historic Chocolate Shop
+- The 1715 Clough House, one of Boston’s oldest surviving brick residences, which houses our colonial chocolate program, and our rotating gallery space, Patrots Corner.

 - A chapel built in 1918 for Italian immigrants, which now serves as the Old North Gift Shop